Trapped Between Two Rocks at the End of the World

 When Rachel opens her eyes again, she is sitting at the lip of the sinkhole, legs dangling over the edge.
 The cold of the void beneath her licks at Rachel’s ankles.
 Reflexively, she lifts both legs out of the hole, then scoots backwards.

 Trembling, she stands, then takes a pill from her pocket.
-It gets stuck inside her throat as she looks for other side of the street, on the other side of the sinkhole.
+It gets stuck inside her throat as she looks for the other side of the street, on the other side of the sinkhole.
 She expects to see the rest of her neighborhood— two lines of houses bordering the wide street, cars parked along the curbs and in driveways, even hedges between each house.
 But, as Rachel stares ahead, her mouth drops.

 The other side of the street is nowhere to be seen: the sinkhole has grown overnight.
 It stretches in front of her the breadth of an ocean.
 Through the foggy morning, she seeks the horizon, but it isn’t there.
 She seeks anything through the fog, across the depths, but finds nothing staring back at her.
 And the longer she looks, the more sinister it feels.